PhysioLabXR/PhysioLabXRDocs/source/ObjectDetectionTutorial.rst

 Plug in your webcam to your computer.

-Open PhysioLabXR and make sure you are on the ``Stream`` tab.
+Open PhysioLab\ :sup:`XR` and make sure you are on the ``Stream`` tab.

 PhysioLab\ :sup:`XR` automatically detects the video input devices connected to your computer.
-Their name will be listed in the **Add Stream** dropdown as ``Camera 'x'``.
+Their name will be listed in the **Add Stream** dropdown as **Camera 'x'**.
 To add your webcam as an video input stream:

 #.
 Click on the drop down of **Add Stream**  and select the video device you want to add.
 If the webcam is the only video device connected to your computer, it should be listed as **Camera 0**.
 #.
 Click on **Add** button.
 This may take a minute to load.
 #.
 You should see the video stream from the webcam.
 #.
 Check if the color is consistent with the real world.
-If it is not, click on the settings button on the bottom and change the channel order until the color is consistent with the real world.
+If it is not, click on the **settings** button on the bottom and change the channel order until the color is consistent with the real world.

 .. raw:: html